 Master Stage Progression Route for Humber College Creative Writing Students

-Here at UoG we are pleased to offer a unique collaborative opportunity for Creative Writing students from Humber College in Canada.
-Students who have received their Humber College Graduate Certificate in Creative Writing are able to continue their studies with our programme, via distance learning, in order to attain the full MA in Creative Writing qualification.
-We accept students studying poetry, prose, and drama.
-For those preparing to undertake their studies with us, you’ll find an FAQ’s with Dr. Tico Romao, Head of International Development at UoG.
+Here at UoG we are pleased to offer a unique collaborative opportunity for Creative Writing and Professional Writing students from Humber College in Canada.
+Students who have received their Humber College Graduate Certificate in Creative Writing or Professional Writing are able to continue their studies with our programme, via distance learning, in order to attain the full MA in Creative and Critical Writing qualification.
+We accept students studying poetry, prose, creative nonfiction, and drama.
+For those preparing to undertake their studies with us, you’ll find an FAQ below.

 If you have any questions pertaining to the admission process and fees, please contact Rebecca Smith (firstname.lastname@example.org); for course-related questions, you are welcome to contact our MA Academic Course Leader, Dr. Angela France (email@example.com).